Pros / The turntable comes with antiskating control and counter weight to help regulate the tone arm.

 The software does have a handful of audio tools to clean up your audio after your conversion is complete.
 It features options to reduce noise, hum and pops.
 You can also enhance vocals and enhance the music overall.
 The controls are simple – you press a button to turn on the feature, then move the slider back and forth to apply more or less of the enhancement feature to the audio.
 Although this software doesn't walk you through the conversion process, it is easy to use.

 We tested this USB turntable by converting three different LPs to digital audio files.
 We used a 33 and a 45 from the Beatles and a 33-RPM LP from Jack White.
 After we converted the audio files, we compared the conversions to digital downloads of the same content.
-There are a handful of other turntables we tested that had better results than the Stanton T.55 USB turntable.
-All of the audio files we converted displayed a lot of static noise – noise that could be heard even when the songs were in full swing.
+There are a handful of other turntables we tested that had better results than the Stanton T.55 USB turntable, including the Audio-Technica LP120.
+All the audio files we converted displayed a lot of static noise – noise that could be heard even when the songs were in full swing.
 We also encountered a bad scratch in our Jack White conversion.

 The converted file of the 45-RPM LP was really noisy.
 During the louder parts of the song, the conversion had distortion.
 All of the conversions had good volume, prominence and detail.
 All of the stereo panning of effects and other details were present.
 But the noise and distortion lowered the audio score considerably.